raspberrypilearning/secret-agent-chat/worksheet.md

 ## Adding a menu

 Although you now have working OTP generation, encryption and decryption, you should make the program a little easier for the user.
-This should enclude saving the encrypted text, so that it can be emailed to your friend.
+This should include saving the encrypted text, so that it can be emailed to your friend.

-1. You can begin by definining a new function, for the menu.
+1. You can begin by defining a new function, for the menu.

 	```python
 	def menu():
 	```

-1. You're going to give the user 4 choices in the menu, and it should just loop if their choice isn't 1,2,3 or 4.
+1. You're going to give the user 4 choices in the menu, and it should just loop if their choice isn't 1, 2, 3 or 4.

 	```python
 	def menu():